KendrickOrg/kendrick/CONTRIBUTING.md

 ## Send the PR to github
 After doing the modification in your image, open Iceberg tool, commit the changes in your Cormas repository.
 Cherry-pick the modifications that you want to include in your commit.
 In the github interface, create a Pull Request from your commit.
-Send the PR to Cormas main repository.
+Send the PR to Kendrick main repository.

 ## Cleanups
 Ounce your pull request is integrated, some cleanups are required: